KPRoche/quantum-raspberry-tie/README.md

 ## April 2024 (Sixth) Release For Qiskit v1.0
 This release requires the new v 1.0 release of Qiskit and will not run with older versions.
 It defaults to building a local simulator and offers several new options.
-The rest of this readme will be updated accordingly during May 2024
+_The rest of this readme will be updated further, including illustrations, during May 2024_

+It has been tested on a Raspberry Pi 4B running CentOS Stream 9.
+It should run on most flavors of Linux on that hardware.
+Earlier versions of the hardware may run short on resources.
+The SenseHat emulator module may not work in all flavors of Linux.
+Super short installation notes:
+ * Follow instructions for creating a python 3 virtual environment and installing Qiskit 1.0. at https://docs.quantum.ibm.com/start/install
+ * Then follow the instructions for saving your IBM Quantum Platform account to your local machine (if you want to use real backends or build simulators based on real backends) https://docs.quantum.ibm.com/start/setup-channel#set-up-to-use-ibm-quantum-platform
+ * Make sure you have the SenseHat libraries and modules installed
+ * Try running the code!

 ## Previous releases
 #### Fifth Release: -dual option:  adding Dual Display option.
 The -dual parameter will spin up a Sensehat emulator as well as use the display on a physical Sensehat, if one is detected.
 If no physical hat is installed, this parameter is ignored and the emulator alone will be spun up.